Sikbik/fluxd-rust/fluxd_rust/docs/RPC.md

 Notes:
 - Inserts into the local in-memory mempool.
 - If `--tx-peers > 0`, announces the txid to relay peers via P2P (`inv` + `getdata`/`tx`).
-- Only accepts transactions spending confirmed UTXOs (no unconfirmed parent/ancestor tracking yet).
+- Supports spending mempool parents (parents must already be present in the local mempool).

 ### gettxout